-Harmonic series tunings include all those that consist of any subset of the harmonic or subharmonic series.
+Harmonic series tunings include all those that are generated in terms of subsets of the harmonic or subharmonic series.
 The examples offered below are made to fit on a standard 12-tone keyboard, +/-99c with reference to 12 EDO.

 - Simple Harmonic Fragments